LetiMaradini/MICB475_25W2_Team_7/Lab_Notebook/Aim_3.md

 ## Purpose
 To identify microbial taxa significantly associated with microgravity exposure and experimental conditions in a murine gut microbiome dataset using Indicator Species Analysis.
 This approach detects taxa that are both **specific** and **frequent** within defined groups, making it well-suited for ecological interpretation and biomarker discovery.

-Two complementary analyses were conducted:
-- **ISA-1 (Exposure model):** simplifies samples into exposure categories to identify robust indicator taxa and support machine learning applications
+ISA (Exposure model):** simplifies samples into exposure categories to identify robust indicator taxa and support machine learning applications
-- **ISA-2 (Condition × Time model):** retains experimental resolution to detect fine-scale ecological and temporal patterns

 ---

 ## Comparison groups

-### ISA-1: Microgravity Exposure Model

-Samples were grouped into three biologically meaningful categories:
+Samples were grouped into two categories:

 **Exposed (microgravity or recovery exposure):**
 - F-ISST Week 9